 Additionally, within the design district are two galleries called Locust Projects and Spinello Gallery.

 Locust Projects is not-for-profit and presents avant-garde installations.
 Moving up to the design district from Wynwood is Locust Projects.
 Spinello is a genius gallerist whose exhibits always generate good sales and great excitement.
-While originally also located in Wynwood, Spinello’s like Locust Projects don’t seem to fit in with the sober sensibility of the Design District.
+While originally also located in Wynwood, Spinello’s Locust Projects don’t seem to fit in with the sober sensibility of the Design District.
 While there, Cabana Cachaca lounge is a requirement for all the free alcohol you can stand in line for.

 Catering to the younger crowds, step off the routine paths to visit O. H.W.
 O.W.
-(Our House West Of Wynwood) and the brand new Stash Gallery.
+(Our House West Of Wynwood) and the brand-new Stash Gallery.
 Both are recommended.